 Around Xmas 88 we began work on Bleach.
 The only finished outtake from these sessions was "Big Long Now" which later appeared on Incesticide.
 Kurt decided there were already enough slow heavy tunes on Bleach so this song was left off.
 There was also an earlier, instrumental version of "Sifting" with a wah solo, and similar early versions of "Blew" with a different solo and gibberish (i.e. unfinished) words, and "Mr. Moustache" with gibberish words.
 These seem to have been widely bootlegged.

-2/2005 UPDATE: There was one other "finished" outtake from the Bleach sessions: we discovered a version of "Hairspray Queen" with Chad on drums, on the Bleach master tapes.
-It was never mixed, and is frankly not that great a version, although we did consider it for the box set.
+2006 UPDATE: There was one other “finished” outtake from the Bleach sessions: we discovered a complete version of “Hairspray Queen” with Chad on drums, on the Bleach master tapes.
+It was considered for the box set but didn’t make the cut.

-2006 UPDATE: I forgot to mention... some of our box-set sleuthing indicated that that instro version of Sifting with the wah-wah, and the sloppy Mr Moustache version, were probably recorded at the Love Buzz sessions.
+2006 UPDATE: I forgot to mention… some of our box-set sleuthing indicated that the widely bootlegged instro version of Sifting with the wah-wah, and the sloppy Mr Moustache version, were probably recorded at the Love Buzz sessions.

 Shortly before Chad left the band we recorded a version of "Sappy" (Chorus: "...
 You're in the laundry room...") that wasn't that great and is still in a Sub Pop vault somewhere.
 I don't think this version has been bootlegged.
 I think it was later called "Verse Chorus Verse", confusing it with another song by that name.
 Several other versions exist.
 Nothing else was recorded or attempted at that session.

-2006 UPDATE: Well, they asked me about extra stuff to put on the "Sliver" CD and I reminded 'em about that "Sappy"... so there it is, finally.
+2006 UPDATE: Well, they asked me about bonus stuff to put on the “Sliver (Best Of The Box)” CD and I reminded ‘em about that “Sappy”… so there it is, finally.
 Weird version, eh?

 Somewhere in there, they did a very late-night session at Music Source Studio with Steve Fisk that yielded "Been a Son" and "Stain".
 The most sought after outtake from this session is called "Token Eastern Tune".
 The vocal was never finished: there's only the "guide" or "scratch" vocal, with his voice pretty thrashed and lots of guitar bleeding into the vocal mic, which is why this studio version may never be released.
 It has been widely bootlegged in live form as "Junkyard" ("...born in a...").
 (Yes, it's definitely that song.
 Kurt sings "Born in a Junkyard" in the choruses... about 32 times!
 The verses sound VAGUELY like Love Buzz or Dive.
 Bootleg live versions may have different lyrics.)

-11/2004 UPDATE: This "Token Eastern Tune" will be on the box set, along with a couple other songs from the Steve Fisk session.
+2005 UPDATE: This “Token Eastern Tune” is on the box set, along with a couple other songs from the Steve Fisk session.

 At one point, Kurt, Krist, and Mark Lanegan and Mark Pickerel from Screaming Trees were in the studio with me trying to do a collaborative single.
 What resulted was "Where Did You Sleep Last Night" which later appeared on Lanegan's The Winding Sheet album, and a very short throwaway traditional-type tune called "Ain't it a Shame" with Kurt on vocals/guitar, and Krist and Mark Pickerel backing him.
 Everyone thought it was pretty silly and it has remained in a Sub Pop vault, unbootlegged to my knowledge.

-11/2004 UPDATE: "Ain't It A Shame" will be on the box set, along with an unfinished instro from the same session called "Gray Goose", and a Kurt solo (vocals/guitar) version of a traditional song called "They Hung Him On A Cross".
-I was given a chance to do proper mixes on all of these.
-To be honest, I (and almost everyone else involved) had forgotten that those last two songs even existed on the reels, possibly because the unfinished "Grey Goose" has no words to remember it by (or bridge, or chorus... some great drumming though), and it seems no rough mixes were ever made except of "Shame" and "Where Did You Sleep".
+2005 UPDATE: “Ain’t It A Shame” is on the box set, along with an unfinished one-riff instro from the same session called “Gray Goose”, and a Kurt solo (vocals/guitar) version of a traditional song called “They Hung Him On A Cross”.
+I was allowed to do proper mixes on all of these.
+To be honest, I (and almost everyone else involved) had forgotten that those last two songs even existed on the reels, possibly because the unfinished “Grey Goose” has no words to remember it by (or bridge, or chorus… some great drumming though), and it seems no rough mixes were ever made except of “Shame” and “Where Did You Sleep”.
 So much for my memory.

-Much later when Dan Peters was drumming for them we cut "Sliver" using Tad's equipment, though Kurt and Krist brought their guitars.
-(Nothing else was recorded or attempted at that session.)
+Much later when Dan Peters was briefly drumming for them we cut “Sliver” using Tad’s equipment, though Kurt and Krist brought their guitars.
+(There were two takes attempted, one was finished.
+Nothing else was recorded or attempted at that session.)
 This was on a single and is now on Incesticide.
-The other side of the single was "Dive", recorded earlier (w/Chad) at the Vig sessions for what would have been their second Sub Pop album.
+The other side of the single was “Dive”, recorded earlier (w/Chad drumming) at the Butch Vig sessions for what would have been their second Sub Pop album.

 The last thing I did with them was some 8-track demos for In Utero.
-The band did 5 or 6 songs exactly as they would later appear, but Kurt only bothered to sing on one of 'em (Rape Me), and not even a cassette was made so no bootlegs have appeared.
-Would not make a very interesting bootleg.
-There were no extra "unheard" songs.
-(BTW, I did not record "Gallons of Rubbing Alcohol".
-Heard they did it in Brazil but it sounds sort of Albini-esque to me.)
+The band did 5 or 6 songs exactly as they would later appear, but Kurt only bothered to sing on one of ‘em (Rape Me), and not even a cassette was made so no bootlegs have appeared.
+With no vocals, it would not make a very interesting bootleg.
+There were no extra “unheard” songs, but there was an interesting noise jam, over 4 minutes in length, that I caught by hitting “record” at the right time.

-2/2005 UPDATE: This "Rape Me" demo is on the box set, mixed by me at a later date.
+2005 UPDATE: This “Rape Me” demo is on the box set, mixed by me at a later date.
+A piece of the noise jam was used in one of the menus on the DVD.
 Phil Ek has reminded me that he assisted at the original session (he was an unpaid intern at the time) although I most definitely turned the knobs.

-I am often asked how we got Kurt's guitar sound, in fact Guitar World just asked me...so here it is, once and for all.
-Guitars: in the early days, a Univox with Univox humbucking pickups.
-Don't know what model but it looked sort of like a Mosrite.
-I didn't see him play anything else until maybe when we did "Sappy"... definitely by the time we did the In Utero demos he had a small Fender guitar, perhaps a Mustang.
-Distortion: the bottom-of-the-line orange Boss pedal, very basic.
+I am often asked how we got Kurt’s guitar sound, in fact Guitar World just asked me…so here it is, once and for all.
+Guitars: in the early days, a left-handed Univox with Univox humbucking pickups.
+Don’t know what model but it looked sort of like a Mosrite.
+I didn’t see him play anything else until maybe when we did “Sappy”… definitely by the time we did the In Utero demos he had a small Fender guitar, a Mustang or Jaguar, I wasn't looking too closely.
+Distortion: the bottom-of-the-line orange Boss pedal, very basic, a DS-1 or a DS-2.
 Amps: for the 1/23/88 stuff with Dale on drums, a Randall amp that I seem to remember was solid-state but might not have been.
-(Courtney has stated in print that it was the "Commander" model.
+(Courtney has stated in print that it was the “Commander” model.
 Who knows?)
-Probably also used that summer at the "Love Buzz" session.
-When we did Bleach, the Randall was "in the shop" for repairs so we used my '68 Fender twin, identical circuitry-wise to the pre-CBS ones, CBS hadn't fucked them all up yet.
-No speakers in my Twin: we used a 2x12 cab, sealed back, with 70 or 75-watt Celestions, that Kurt had.
+Probably also used that summer at the “Love Buzz” session.
+When we did Bleach, the Randall was “in the shop” for repairs so we used my ’68 Fender twin, identical circuitry-wise to the pre-CBS ones, CBS hadn’t fucked them all up yet.
+No speakers in my Twin: we used a 2×12 cab, sealed back, with 70 or 75-watt Celestions, that Kurt had.
 Close-miked with an SM-58, recorded to Otari half-inch 8-track at 15 ips with no noise reduction.
-Much later, for the In Utero demos, Kurt showed up with all this top-of-the-line Mesa Boogie rack gear that sounded kind of colorless and washed out - but was loud as fuck.
-As for Krist's gear, I don't remember much about it, except that the bass cab was a big 2x15 that in the early days was always missing one wheel.
+Much later, for the In Utero demos, Kurt showed up with some top-of-the-line Mesa Boogie rack gear that sounded completely colorless and washed out – but was loud as fuck.
+As for Krist’s gear, I don’t remember much about it, except that the bass cab was a big 2×15 that in the early days was always missing one wheel.
 It sounded fine though.
-Chad had these hilarious looking North drums that were fiberglass (?) and each drum was horn-shaped... if you look close on the cover of Bleach you can see 'em.
-They sounded pretty awful, and Chad jokes about 'em now!
-Incidentally, he now has a band called Before Cars.
-(For what appears to be the LAST WORD [right!] on Nirvana equipment, check out the August '97 issue of Guitar World; it appears they did their homework on this one.
+Chad had these hilarious looking North drums that were fiberglass (?) and each drum was curved-horn-shaped… if you look close on the cover of Bleach you can see ‘em.
+They sounded pretty awful, and Chad jokes about ‘em now!
+Incidentally, he now has a great band called Before Cars and another called Paundy.
+(For what appears to be the LAST WORD [right!] on Nirvana equipment, check out the August ’97 issue of Guitar World; it appears they did their homework on this one.
 Or better, check http://www.livenirvana.com/equipment/.)

-The wealth of printed material is pretty shaky from what I've seen.
-The only Nirvana book worth the paper its printed on is Azzerrad's.
-I've read it cover to cover, and the man did his homework.
-Some have said he was too nice; but he did have the band's cooperation, so that while perhaps not all the truth that could be told is there, none of it is lies.
-(1/2010 UPDATE: I also highly recommend Gillian Gaar's "Rough Guide To Nirvana.")
-On the other hand, recently someone sent me a photocopy of just two (!) pages (106 and 107) from Chris Sandford's book on Nirvana, entitled "Kurt Cobain".
-In it he describes the sessions for Bleach from the point of view of "Endino's engineer" and even an unnamed "second source at Reciprocal"; he describes Kurt putting lit matches in his mouth, spraying antiperspirant down his throat, pouring beer on the mixing board, taking "fistfuls of pills", etc, etc. Let me fucking set this straight: this is pure fiction!
+The wealth of printed material is pretty shaky from what I’ve seen.
+The only Nirvana book worth the paper its printed on that was written while Kurt was alive is Azzerrad’s.
+I’ve read it cover to cover, and the man did his homework.
+Some have said he was too nice; but he did have the band’s cooperation, so that while perhaps not all the truth that could be told is there, none of it is lies.
+(1/2010 UPDATE: I also highly recommend Gillian Gaar’s “Rough Guide To Nirvana.”
+I also recommend Everett True’s book, it’s the only one that captures some of the bittersweet crazy fun we all had before things got tragic.)
+On the other hand, recently someone sent me a photocopy of just two (!) pages (106 and 107) from Chris Sandford’s book on Nirvana, entitled “Kurt Cobain”.
+In it he describes the sessions for Bleach from the point of view of “Endino’s engineer” and even an unnamed “second source at Reciprocal”; he describes Kurt putting lit matches in his mouth, spraying antiperspirant down his throat, pouring beer on the mixing board, taking “fistfuls of pills”, etc, etc. Let me fucking set this straight: this is pure fiction!
 In all the times I worked with Kurt I never even saw him drink a beer in the studio.
 His pre-Nevermind times in the studio with me were utterly normal; the band was there to work.
-They didn't have enough money to fuck around.
+They didn’t have enough money to fuck around.
 And in my entire career no one has ever poured beer (or anything else) on the board.
-Further, there were NO assistants or "other sources" to witness any of the goings-on at Reciprocal except for me, the band and one or two of their friends, for the simple reason that the 3 producer/engineers there (me, Chris Hanzsek, and Rich Hinklin) always worked separately, equally and alone.
+Further, there were NO assistants or “other sources” to witness any of the goings-on at Reciprocal except for me, the band and one or two of their friends, for the simple reason that the 3 producer/engineers there (me, Chris Hanzsek, and Rich Hinklin) always worked separately, equally and alone.
 There were no other employees, no staff, no runners, no front office.
 We never had assistants or interns, paid or free, until 1992 or so when Phil Ek, fresh out of recording school, sat in with me for a few sessions.
-(This was after the studio had turned into "Word Of Mouth Productions" for a couple years.)
+(This was after the studio had turned into “Word Of Mouth Productions” for a couple years.
+It was not “Reciprocal” anymore.)
 I mean, an assistant?
-The control room was so small you couldn't even fit all the band members in it.
-So: either this guy made all this up (can't really see why he would want to) or better yet, someone else decided to take the gullible journalist for a ride, figuratively speaking.
-(It's even possible that someone in the band's own entourage fed the guy this bullshit with the band's secret approval; these are the sort of unbelievable stories Kurt just might have encouraged as media pranks.
-I doubt this, but I'm trying like hell to give this guy the benefit of the doubt.)
-I haven't read the rest of the book yet 'cause I don't want to spend the cash, but I hope for Kurt's (and his daughter's) sake that the rest of it isn't like those two pages I got.
+The control room was so small you couldn’t even fit all the band members in it.
+So: either this guy made all this up (can’t really see why he would want to) or better yet, someone else decided to take the gullible journalist for a ride, figuratively speaking.
+(It’s even possible that someone in the band’s own entourage fed the guy this bullshit with the band’s secret approval; these are the sort of unbelievable stories Kurt just might have encouraged as media pranks.
+I doubt this, but I’m trying like hell to give this guy the benefit of the doubt.)
+I haven’t read the rest of the book yet ’cause I don’t want to spend the cash, but I hope for Kurt’s (and his daughter’s) sake that the rest of it isn’t like those two pages I got.
 (Later note: It is.
-I've since read it.
+I’ve since read it.
 The whole book is full of equally outlandish nonsense.
 Sigh.
-OK, now extrapolate from how 100% fictional the two pages I know about are...)
-Seeing this kind of fiction printed about Kurt really bums me out.
-Look, all you potential book-writers, Azzerrad's done it already; the rest of you can just go home.
+OK, now extrapolate from how 100% fictional the two pages I know about are…) Seeing this kind of fiction printed about Kurt really bums me out.

 (Addendum 2002: I've heard that Charlie Cross' book "Heavier than Heaven" is respectable and well-researched; I haven't been able to read it though, because the subject is pretty depressing to me.)